Feynman Rules for Scalar Conformal Blocks: Low-point examples

 \subsubsection{Flow Diagrams}

-In order to create an associated flow diagram for Figure \ref{fig:fiveCB}, it is convenient to expand out the conformal block into a set of 3-point OPE-like structures.
-In the case of Figure~\ref{fig:fiveCB} we see the 3-point structures of Figure~\ref{OPE Structure 5}.
+In order to create an associated flow diagram for Figure \ref{fig:fiveCB}, it is convenient to expand out the conformal block into a set of OPE vertices.
+In the case of Figure~\ref{fig:fiveCB} we see the 3-point vertices of Figure~\ref{OPE Vertex 5}.